Publication details

 Non-prescribed goods requiring a certificate of origin

-Some product types are not captured under export legislation.
+Certain product types are not captured under export legislation.
 The department can only provide certification for these goods in certain situations.

-- Note that non-prescribed goods do not require an export permit.
-Previously, under the Export Control Act 1982 animal food and pharmaceutical material were prescribed goods and as such required an export permit.
+Note that non-prescribed goods do not require an export permit.
+Previously, under the Export Control Act 1982 animal, food and pharmaceutical material were prescribed goods and as such required an export permit.
 Under the Export Control Act 2020, as of 28 March 2021, animal food and pharmaceutical material are non-prescribed goods and therefore do not require an export permit.

 Useful links